-a.
-Commercial Potential Review (Your Commercialization Plan cannot exceed 15 pages, excluding Letters of Support).
-A succinct commercialization plan must be included in the Phase II grant application.
-This information will be evaluated and considered part of the score for the "Impact" criteria discussed in Part V. The DOE recognizes that each innovation requires a varied strategy to generate returns on invested capital and that no two businesses are exactly alike.
+Your Commercial Plan cannot exceed 15 pages, excluding Letters of Support.
+A succinct commercialization plan must be included in your grant application.
+This information will be evaluated and considered part of the score for the "Impact" criterion discussed in PART V. DOE recognizes that each innovation requires a varied strategy to generate returns on invested capital and that no two businesses are exactly alike.
 Therefore, DOE supports a broad array of commercialization strategies.
 Each strategy requires varied emphasis on the parts of the plan depending on your innovation and the market landscape.
 For instance, the strategy and mechanisms for leveraging and protecting intellectual property (IP) vary according to industry and innovation.

 The Commercialization Plan is your roadmap for the future and should convey how you plan to generate profits from your innovation.
 It should represent a compelling vision that describes a unique business opportunity that could be addressed with continued support from Phase II funding.
 The depth and quality of the analysis within your Commercialization Plan is a critical element of the DOE SBIR/STTR application review.

 Please Note: All assumptions and estimates provided should be clearly stated as such and evidence of validation should be provided in a footnote.
-Where you provide numerical data (e.g. market size, price, etc.) or data about customer needs, market forces, barriers to entry and the like, you should indicate the source of the data using footnotes.
+Where you provide numerical data (e.g.

+market size, price, etc.) or data about customer needs, market forces, barriers to entry and the like, you should indicate the source of the data using footnotes.
 Market research reports, articles by experts in trade publications or professional journals, interviews, focus groups, surveys, are among commonly used sources of data.